-It seemed that we had another rather wet day in the Lake District, but what they did shoot was excellent.
-It was the day John and I discovered the Secret Harbour and took Swallow there.
-Waiting for the sun must have been worth it to capture those limpid, watery scenes.
+We had another rather wet day in the Lake District, but what they did shoot was excellent.
+It was the day John and I discovered the Secret Harbour and rowed Swallow around from the Landing Place.
+It mst have been worth waiting for the weather to clear in oder to capture those limpid, watery scenes.

 But then some things happen anyway.
 I never knew that bringing small boat neatly into shore would result in being on the cover of an LP.
 You can still buy it all these years later from Amazon.
 The only question is – Do you have a gramophone or turn-table to play it on?

 I can’t believe Terry let me travel in the front on his white Range Rover, let alone change the gears.
 I can only think that Simon and I were taken back after the other children had gone home, and can just imagine us swinging around the lanes on that beautiful road back to Ambleside.

 Terry Smith was our Wardrobe Master who must have had an annoying day if gas had been leaking into his bus.
 He was the distinctive man with curly red hair and strong, freckled arms in charge of our costumes.
 Goodness knows where he laundered them.
 Terry went on to work on some amazing costume dramas, movies that included Chariots of Fire, Lady Jane, Willow and Restoration.
 Mum’s tame otter Bee was auditioned to be in Willow.
 I’ve written about it in my book Funnily Enough.
 Mum was most indignant becasue they wanted her otter to wear a tutu.
 She didn’t know that Terry Smith was to be the Wardrobe Assistant.
 It might have made a difference.
 Instead they featured Val Kilmer in dialogue with a possum.